hiromaily/documents/typescript/di/tsyringe.md

 @registry([
-  // registry is optional, all you need is to use the same token when registering {token: "Bar", useToken: Foo}, // can be any provider {token: "Bar", useToken: Baz}
+  // registry is optional, all you need is to use the same token when registering { token: "Bar", useToken: Foo }, // can be any provider { token: "Bar", useToken: Baz },
 ])
 class MyRegistry {}